In Cairo, one family's story shows rise of radical threat

 But since last summer, its focus has switched to the Egyptian state.
 The group has claimed responsibility for attacks that have contributed to a death toll of more than 500, mostly police and soldiers.
 In January, it shot down an army helicopter in Sinai, where the military is trying to crush the militants.

-"It looks to a great extent like individual cells crop up and there may be some very loose coordination with other elements of 'the organisation', or communication with figures outside - whether, it's al Qaeda, or some of the extremist organisations in Libya, for example," said a Western diplomat.
+"It looks to a great extent like individual cells crop up and there may be some very loose coordination with other elements of 'the organization', or communication with figures outside - whether, it's al Qaeda, or some of the extremist organizations in Libya, for example," said a Western diplomat.

 The United States has designated Ansar Bayt al-Maqdis a terrorist group, citing attacks including one that killed three South Korean tourists in Sinai in February.